Effective Snapshot Testing

 understanding the change; however, if you are serious

-about programming, a good approach to this problem is
+about programming, a good approach to this problem is to

-two JSON files.
+useful to compare two JSON files.

 For example, you can normalize and diff snapshots locally: